pepe2k/u-boot_mod/README.md

   -  dhcp
   -  sntp
   -  iminfo
-- Overclocking possibilities (for now, only routers with AR9331)
+- Overclocking and underclocking possibilities (for now, only routers with AR9331)

-### Supported flash chips
+### Supported FLASH chips

-Flash type detection may be very useful for people who has exchanged the flash chip in their routers.
-You will not need to recompile U-Boot sources, to have access to overall flash space in U-Boot console.
+FLASH type detection may be very useful for people who has exchanged the FLASH chip in their routers.
+You will not need to recompile U-Boot sources, to have access to overall FLASH space in U-Boot console.

-If you use flash type which is not listed below, this version of U-Boot will use default size for your router and, in most supported models, updating the ART image will not be available.
+If you use FLASH type which is not listed below, this version of U-Boot will use default size for your router and, in most supported models, updating the ART image will not be available.

-Currently supported flash types:
+Currently supported FLASH types:

 **4 MiB**: